Evolution of confined quantum scalar fields in curved spacetime. Part I

 \section{Completeness and orthonormality of the bases of modes}

-Let us prove that the basis~$\{\Phi^{[\tilde{t}]}_n, (\Phi^{[\tilde{t}]}_n)^*\}$ constructed in Subsection~\ref{bases} is a complete basis of the space of solutions to the Klein-Gordon equation which satisfy the possible boundary conditions.
-Because of condition~B and the linearity of the Klein-Gordon equation, it is equivalent to prove that the set formed by the initial conditions for each mode in that set at~$\Sigma_{\tilde{t}}$ is itself a basis of the space of functions~$\Gamma_{\tilde{t}}$.
+Let us prove that the set $\{\Phi^{[\tilde{t}]}_n, (\Phi^{[\tilde{t}]}_n)^*\}$ constructed in Subsect.~\ref{bases} is a complete basis of the space of solutions to the Klein-Gordon equation which satisfy the possible boundary conditions.
+Because of condition~B and the linearity of the Klein-Gordon equation, it is equivalent to prove that the set formed by the initial conditions for each mode in that set at~$\Sigma_{\tilde{t}}$ is itself a basis of the space of initial conditions at~$\Sigma_{\tilde{t}}$.
 If we recall~(\ref{first_derivative}), this set of initial conditions of the modes is given by the following set of pairs of values of the field and of its first time derivative at~$\Sigma_{\tilde{t}}$, $(\Phi(\tilde{t}), \partial_t \Phi(t) |_{t = \tilde{t}})$: